• Skip to primary navigation

 Make the lemon cheesecake filling

-1. In a large mixing bowl, beat the cream cheese with the sugar and lemon zest until smooth and creamy.
+1. Beat the cream cheese, sugar, and lemon zest until smooth and creamy.

-2. Add the sour cream, lemon juice, and vanilla extract, and mix until combined.
+2. Add sour cream, lemon juice, and vanilla, then mix until combined.

-3. Add the eggs one at a time, mixing on low after each addition.
+3. Add the eggs one at a time on low speed.

 4. Sift in the cornstarch and fold gently.

-5. For an extra smooth texture, strain the batter through a fine mesh sieve to remove any lumps or zest.
+5. For a perfectly smooth texture, pass the batter through a fine mesh sieve to remove any zest and air bubbles.

 Bake the cheesecake